flipcoder/siege-tools/README.md

 =======================================

 ## Purpose ##
-Siege Tools is a work-in-progress collection of cross-platform CLI developer tools designed to bring more IDE-like functionality back to the command line.
-It attempts to solve common tedious tasks involved with programming in a way that works with multiple platforms and languages.
+Siege Tools is a build automation toolset.

 Currently, the only tool ready for use is SiegeMake (sgmake).